 The City of Los Angeles has been reduced to a small frontier town now called, Las Anclas—full of diverse people— who work together, for the most part, to keep the town independent from despot King Voske’s nearby empire.
 In Voske’s empire, which looks a lot like the typical dystopian society, “the changed” are controlled by the king and used to keep the commoners in line.

-While Las Anclas works to value all its citizens, there are those in the town who fear “the changed”, but the town’s sovereignty depends on guarding the city walls against Voske’s army.
+While Las Anclas works to value all its citizens, there are those in the town who fear “the changed”.
+The town’s sovereignty depends on guarding the city walls against Voske’s army though.
 Volunteers, called Rangers, protect the city.
 The town needs every strong warrior and that means accepting any man or woman willing, including “the changed”.

 Sheriff Elizabeth Crow rescues teen prospector, Ross Juarez, one of the stories main characters, during a shoot out with one of King Voske’s men.
 Now the people of Las Anclas must decide if they will protect Ross and let him stay—despite his change.

 Brown and Smith fill their world with a diverse cast of fully developed characters, free of stereotypes, and full of progressive ideas about relationships.
-The story is told through four narrators: Ross, two teen girls, Mia and Jennie, and another teen boy, Yuki— each with their own unique personality.
+The story is told through five narrators: Ross, three teen girls, Mia, Jennie, and Felicité and another teen boy, Yuki— each with their own unique personality.
 Yuki is gay and his romance to another local boy is treated as if it’s any other romance.
 In fact, there are a couple of non-straight romances in the book, between minor characters that are also treated as completely ordinary.

 The multiple viewpoints made me very aware of the complexities of a town’s politics.
 As Ross, Yuki, Mia, and Jennie rush to defend their town’s unique hopeful nature, I felt like I was right in the center of a story of action and danger hoping for the best to happen right along with them.